itucsdb1730/itucsdb15/docs/user/Elif Özer.rst

 Logged In User
 --------------

-If you are a logged in user, as well as seeing the musician lise and searching among the musicians just like not logged in users, the musician names on the musician list become clickable for you.
+If you are a logged in user, as well as seeing the musician list and searching among the musicians just like not logged in users, the musician names on the musician list become clickable for you.

 Once you click any of the musicians, you can see a collapsible area.
 This collapsible are contains detailed information about that musician.
 You can learn everything about them such as their names, music genres they belong in, their establish year and so much more.